Straust/cordova-docs/www/docs/en/dev/guide/appdev/hooks/index.md

 plugin developers or even by your own build system  to customize cordova commands.

 Cordova hooks allow you to perform special activities around cordova commands.
-For example, you may have a custom tool that checks for code formatting in your javascript file.
-And, you would like to run this tool before every build.
-In such a case, you could use a 'before_build' hook and instruct the cordova run time to run the custom tool to be invoked before every build.
+For example, you may have a custom tool that checks for code formatting in your javascript file and you would like to run this tool before every build, in such a case, you could use a 'before_build' hook and instruct the cordova run time to run the custom tool to be invoked before every build.